SridharRamesh/HowSridharThinks/_math/AbelianCategories.md

 ***

+The following are my attempts to make sense of the Venn-style diagrams by Ravi Vakli, Terry Tao, et al, for reasoning about abelian categories:

 To an abelian category, we may attach a (partial, multivalued) monoid like so:

 We say X = Y as shorthand for "There is an isomorphism from X to Y".
 Of course, for a given X and Y, there may be multiple isomorphisms.
 A more proper account of things would consider this.